Ragura/dinkcreference/docs/functions/fade-down.md

 <VersionInfo freedink="all">

 When the game is in fullscreen mode, or the window is resized in window mode, text will be barely visible.
-A work around for this is to warp Dink to a screen with no sprites, filled with black tiles, and make Dink invisible using [sp_nodraw()](./sp-nodraw.md).
+A work around for this is to warp Dink to an empty screen filled with black tiles and make Dink invisible using [sp_nodraw()](./sp-nodraw.md).
 Then do [fade_up()](./fade-up.md) and create your text.

 </VersionInfo>